mattngaw/quartz/content/diary/tf2-revival.md

 At the time, I think I had in my head this fantasy of somehow playing competitively, maybe even professionally.
 I'm competitive by nature, and I enjoy the feeling of playing with a team for a common goal.

 I'm not sure when I stopped playing TF2.
 I definitely did not play during college—I didn't have a Windows computer to play it on.
 Yet even if I were able to play, I don't know if I would have enjoyed it.
-Most of my friends were also busy with college, and even in moments when we were free, we had moved on to trying other games like Apex Legends, Overwatch 2, [BattleBit](https://store.steampowered.com/app/671860/BattleBit_Remastered/), our annual 1-month Minecraft server, hell even [Stick Fight](https://store.steampowered.com/app/674940/Stick_Fight_The_Game/).
-TF2 was a dead game, not only to us, but seemingly to the rest of its player-base.
-I wasn't playing at the time, but my understanding is that the game was riddled with hackers that looked like the following:
+Most of my friends were also busy with college, and even in moments when we were free, we had moved on to trying other games like Apex Legends, Overwatch 2, [BattleBit](https://store.steampowered.com/app/671860/BattleBit_Remastered/), our annual 1-month Minecraft server.
+Hell, even [Stick Fight](https://store.steampowered.com/app/674940/Stick_Fight_The_Game/).
+At the time, TF2 was a dead game, not only to us, but seemingly to the rest of its player-base.
+My understanding is that the game then was riddled with hackers that looked like the following:

 <img src="../assets/tf2-hacker.jpg" style="width: 60%; display: block; margin: 40px auto">

-That is, until just a month ago from the time of writing.
+Snipers, spinning like crazy, hopping around servers, insta-killing people via rapid headshots.
+It was impossible to play a reasonable game without a hacker joining the server and stomping on everyone.
+TF2 was no longer fun, and the developers didn't seem keen on fixing the game.
+That is, until about a month ago from the time of writing.

 ## Present